-Determine the type of your SD card, if it is a high capacity or SDHC card then it may require an SDHC device to read it.
+Determine the type of your SD card; then it may require an SDHC device to read it.
 At times, some devices like readers and cameras may need software download to read the SDHC cards.
 Therefore, go to the device manufacturer's website and find out whether such an upgrade is needed or not.

 Fix 1 - At times, some of the devices may not read an SD card, therefore, try to connect your SD card to another device.

 Fix 2 - Insert the affected card into a card reader and connect it to your system.
 Click on the "Start" option from your Windows taskbar and then select the "Computer" option.
 Search for your SD card under "Devices with Removable Storage" and note the drive letter assigned.

 Next, click the "Start" option again and type "cmd" in the "search" box.
 Right-click "cmd" and then select the "Run as administrator" option.
 A command window opens, and you can fix your corrupt memory card from here.Next, type "chkdsk" followed by the drive letter corresponding to the SD card, then by a colon and /f.
 After you press "enter", the Chkdsk will check for possible errors and try to fix the corrupt SD card.
 Follow the subsequent message prompts.
 Lastly, check your assigned drive letter to your SD card to verify if the files are recovered or not.

 Fix 3 - Connect your SD card to a card reader to the system, if your system doesn't assign a new drive letter to it, then it isn't reading it.
 In some cases, the reader might be assigned a drive letter, but still, you get the message "Please insert the disk into drive E:" indicating that it isn't reading the card.
 To resolve this problem assign a new drive letter to this connected Card through your operating system settings.